 Our trusted legal advisers have successfully pursued compensation for individuals across the UK, including winning a landmark case against Optical Express where damages recovered were over £550,000.

-Devonshires’ compensation experts have helped (or are helping) over 100 clients throughout the UK and Ireland obtain compensation for their eye injury on a No Win – No Fee basis.
+Devonshires’ compensation experts have helped (or are helping) over 100 clients throughout England and Wales obtain compensation for their eye injury on a No Win – No Fee basis.
 Our Medical Negligence Department is a leading team in the United Kingdom for claims relating to the eye and the Ophthalmic Industry and our successes have been featured in the national press.
-Call us today on 0333 577 9444, email email@example.com or complete our online form.
+Call us today on 0333 900 8787, email firstname.lastname@example.org or complete our online form.